HRH Princess Haya Gives Keynote at The Global Crisis of Obesity Summit in Dubai

 In England, the department of health estimates that illnesses associated with lifestyle cost the NHS £11billion a year.
 Unless health problems related to poor diet, drinking and smoking are tackled more effectively, the NHS, once considered the envy of the world, will be unaffordable.
-Already, four out of every 10 middle aged people have a long term condition such as diabetes or bronchitis, for which there is no cure.
+Already, four out of every ten middle-aged people have a long-term condition such as diabetes or bronchitis, for which there is no cure.

-In order to reduce the incidence of lifestyle related diseases, the challenge, for the vast majority of cases, will be in helping people to change their lifestyles.
+To reduce the incidence of lifestyle-related diseases, the challenge, for the vast majority of cases, will be in helping people to change their lifestyles.

 But I am standing before such an eminent group of experts, not as a medical professional, but as a human being.
 And the reason that I dare to stand here and speak to you so passionately is that this is more than just a medical issue.